Chestnut-breasted Whiteface & Grey Honeyeater expedition

-As this is a short budget trip there are no discounts available contrary to what is shown in the standard template at the top of this page.
+As this is a short budget trip there are no discounts available contrary to what may be shown elsewhere on this website.

-Please use the buttons below to download the full itinerary or to contact us with questions.
+Please use the buttons above to download the full itinerary or to contact us with questions.

 - Chestnut-breasted Whiteface